rdarst/Show-Logs-Examples/README.md

 See the API guide for more examples of what can be done - https://sc1.checkpoint.com/documents/latest/APIs/index.html#cli/show-logs~v1.7%20

+The login will be Read-Only into the SmartCenter or MDS.

 The script will loop every 5 minutes and output the top sources with a count.
 A file will also be updated with the JSON data.

 Example output from the script.